 Next was the company website with an online shop.
 Even though timescales were very tight, with a few long nights we managed to get everything ready for the show.
 The anticipation was huge, and a little apprehension was there, too.
 We had never exhibited at a show like the RHS and had no experience.
 How would the event go?

-When we set up our stand on Wednesday the 20th of June 2018, things went surprisingly smooth.
+When we set up our stand on Wednesday the 20th of June 2018, things went surprisingly smoothly.
 Once finished, we were happy with how the stand looked like.
-The previous weeks of tight planning had paid out.
+The previous weeks of tight planning had paid off.
 The other factor that helped was the weather: we had sunny blue sky, but typical for Scotland, it was very windy.

 Things kicked-off on Thursday morning.
 We quickly realised that folk didn’t quite understand what we were selling.
 They didn’t realise that these were lamps.
 Our product names were very creative but didn’t help with clarifying to potential customer what this “thing” was supposed to be.

 Further, the weather was so sunny that when we lit up our Slate Lamps and Slate Cubes, the daylight was far too bright to make it clearly visible.
 This was a big problem!
 Times like these are when newbies like ourselves needed a little help from the other experienced traders, and we were really touched by how willing the others around us were to provide us with support, help and practical advice.

 Over the next two days, we changed the way we displayed the products on the tables, added a clearer sign to identify the products better and made much better use of the night-time pictures we brought along.
 Things were clearly improving, but still, we had to explain things more than we should have.
 We needed further improvements.

 On Friday night, we prepared a large cardboard box which we lined with nice fabric that was going to provide a good level of shade and would allow customers to see the lamp in action, and see our products’ amazing glow.